The Real Cost of Frozen Pipes and Why Prevention Pays

 What should I do if a pipe bursts in my home?

-Immediately shut off your main water supply valve to stop the flow of water, then call an emergency plumber — burst pipes require professional repair.
+Immediately shut off your main water supply valve to stop the flow of water, then call a plumber, since burst pipes require professional repair.
+Emergency repairs typically cost $700 to $1,500 in 2026, with complex cases running $2,000 to $5,000 or more.
 While waiting, move valuables away from the affected area, place buckets to catch water, and document the damage with photos for your homeowner's insurance claim.
-A water line inspection afterward can confirm there are no additional hidden cracks or damage in your system.
+Follow our plumbing emergency guide for the exact steps to take before help arrives.